zhiwenyou103/SciPrompt/README.md

   - `--config_path` should point to config/arxiv_label_mappings.json
 - Prepare your class label dictionary similar to the `.json` files in the [label_mappings](https://github.com/zhiwenyou103/SciPrompt/tree/main/label_mappings) folder

-### Knowledge Retrieval and Filtering
+## Knowledge Retrieval and Filtering

-- Run our datasets:
+- Run through our datasets:
   - Step 1: Change paths in `run_retrieval.sh` and run `bash run_retrieval.sh`
   - Step 2: Change paths of the filtering model, retrieved data (from Step 1), and output files in the `run_knowledge_filtering.sh` script
   - Step 3: Run the filtering script: